checkly/docs.checklyhq.com/site/content/guides/puppeteer-to-playwright.md

 ### Require Playwright package

-In Puppeteer, the first few lines of our script would have most likely looked close to the following:
+In Puppeteer, the first few lines of your script would have most likely looked close to the following:

 ```js
 const puppeteer = require('puppeteer');